 Eye infections can also impact different ocular tissue.
 The ocular tissues that can be affected are:

-Anterior Chamber: The anterior chamber refers to the inside of the eye in front of the iris.
-Depending on the etiology of the eye irritant it can cause inflammation within the anterior chamber called an iritis or a uveitis (see our blog on iritis).
+- Anterior Chamber: The anterior chamber refers to the inside of the eye in front of the iris.
+Depending on the etiology of the eye irritant it can cause inflammation within the anterior chamber called an iritis or a uveitis.

 As mentioned before, there are a variety of etiologies that cause eye infections.
 A short list of these causes are as follows:

 - Bacterial: Bacterial eye infections are caused by interaction with a contaminated source.
 The type of bacteria may vary and respond to different delivery methods for the antibiotics (drops versus oral medication).
 Certain bacteria can be more detrimental to longstanding ocular health, especially if associated with contact lens over-wear and abuse.
 Pseudomonas is a bacteria that is capable of perforating the cornea.
 Other bacteria can cause corneal ulcers, which are quite painful.

 - Viral: Viral infections are commonly referred to as pink eye in the optometric community.
 Not all viral infections are pink eye though.
 Other types of viral eye infections are herpes infections.
 This is the same virus that is responsible for cold sores around the mouth.
 The herpes virus generally lies dormant within nerves and can come out of dormancy to cause a herpes keratitis, conjunctivis, or blepharoconjunctivitis (eyelid involvement).
 The virus responsible for “pink eye” is generally an enterovirus and is highly contagious.

 - Fungus: A fungal infection is less common and can occur with contact with an organic material such as plant life.
 Fungal infections can impact a lot of ocular structures and cause a lot of damage.

 - Allergies: While allergies are not an infection they can still present as red, watering, and irritated eyes.